A Functional Imperative Mix

 Another idea is to partition the heap into regions, separate groups of objects.
 If the object is constructed in a new region, the resulting object graph will be self-contained, and we can avoid copying it when we return the frozen result.

 What makes it really interesting is that a recent paper suggested adding regions to Python itself.
-They focus on concurrency, but it looks like it should be straightforward to support Immer-style object construction using the Region class in the paper.
+The paper is about concurrency, but it looks like it should be straightforward to support Immer-style object construction using the Region class in the paper.
 I imagine it would look something like this:

 def positive(numbers):